PRAB > News & Knowledge > Editorials > Advanced fluid recycling systems cut waste – Today’s Motor Vehicles

 Advanced automated fluid management systems minimize operator intervention, yield lower annual fluid replacement costs and haul-away expenses, and extend tool life – all while improving part quality and maximizing uptime.

 Centralized systems for recycling used cutting fluid can reduce fluid waste up to 90%, lower new fluid purchase costs up to 75%, and extend tool life up to 25%.
-In addition, automation during the process minimizes manual intervention and allows the workforce to focus on other tasks.
+Additionally, automation during the process minimizes manual intervention, allowing the workforce to focus on other tasks.

 Minimize Operator Intervention

 Even before the 2020 economic downturn, multiple studies showed the skills gap could cause an estimated 2.5 million manufacturing jobs to go unfilled.
 Considering ongoing operational challenges, facilities must also rethink work cell layouts to ensure fewer people are concentrated in a particular workspace.
-This highlights the importance of finding opportunities in which automation makes practical and financial sense.
+This highlights the importance of identifying opportunities where automation makes both practical and financial sense.

 Turnkey recycling systems, such as PRAB’s Guardian, are easy to operate and require minimal operator involvement and training.
 Systems constantly work and feed uncontaminated cutting fluid onto tools, allowing existing personnel to allocate attention to other tasks.

 A new option, automatic coolant concentration control, uses an economical in-line process refractometer.
-Instead of interrupting the process, the system’s embedded processor tests for Brix continuously.
-Such systems control concentration ratio to ±1%.
-When the levels drop below the required ratio, the system adds more chemicals and less water to bring the level back up and vice-versa.
+Instead of interrupting the process, the system’s embedded processor continuously tests for Brix—such systems control concentration ratio to ±1%.
+When the levels drop below the required ratio, the system adds more chemicals and less water to bring the level back up, and vice versa.

 Systems such as Guardian also provide a healthier work environment for employees by reducing sump maintenance and removing tramp oils and suspended solids from contaminated cutting fluid, limiting exposure to lubricants that could potentially cause health problems and lead to medical claims.